candlecorp/wick/docs/content/candle-cloud/_index.md

 If you're new to Candle Cloud, we recommend the following flow:

 1. **Start with Wick**: Understand the Wick framework and kickstart your application development process.
 [Wick Getting Started Guide](../wick/getting-started).
 2. **Push to Registry**: Once your application is ready and packaged, push it to our secure registry.
-[Pushing Packages Guide](./registry/pushing-packages).
+[Registry Guide](./registry/).
 3. **Deploy to Cloud**: With your app in the registry, deploy it to the Candle Cloud for a scalable, live application.
-[Deployment Guide](./deploy/deploying-wick-apps.md).
+[Deployment Guide](./deploy/deployments/).

 For any questions, troubleshooting, or additional information, delve deeper into the respective sections or visit our FAQ.